doblon8/jzbar/README.md

 Java Foreign Function & Memory bindings for [ZBar](https://zbar.sourceforge.net/).
 ## Requirements
-[ZBar](http://zbar.sourceforge.net/) shared library (`libzbar`) must be installed on the system.
+The [ZBar](http://zbar.sourceforge.net/) shared library (`libzbar`) must be installed on the system:
-  - On Linux: Install via your package manager (e.g., `sudo apt install libzbar-dev`)
+- On Linux: Install via your package manager (e.g., `sudo apt install libzbar-dev`).
-  - On macOS: Use Homebrew (`brew install zbar`)
+- On macOS: Use Homebrew (`brew install zbar`).
-  - On Windows: Ensure `zbar.dll` is available in your `PATH` This library uses the Java Foreign Function & Memory API (FFM) to dynamically link to ZBar at runtime.
-Per LGPL 2.1, you may replace the ZBar shared library with a modified version.
+- On Windows: Ensure `zbar.dll` is available in your `PATH`.

+This library uses the Java Foreign Function & Memory API (FFM) to dynamically link to ZBar at runtime.
 ## Installation
 This library is not yet published to a public Maven repository.
 To use it, clone the repo and install it locally using Maven:
 ```bash